aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Important Notes:

-- In YottaDB r1.24, the multi-threaded API is released as field-test grade functionality in a production release (i.e., the functions to support single-threaded applications are tested and released as production grade).
 - Local variables, locks and transaction contexts are held by the process and not by the thread.
 In other words, these resources are shared by threads in a multi-threaded application, and YottaDB